Hemiaminal

 In organic chemistry, a hemiaminal (also carbinolamine) is a functional group or type of chemical compound that has a hydroxyl group and an amine attached to the same carbon atom: \sC(OH)(NR2)\s.
 R can be hydrogen or an alkyl group.
 Hemiaminals are intermediates in imine formation from an amine and a carbonyl by alkylimino-de-oxo-bisubstitution.
 Hemiaminals can be viewed as a blend of aminals and geminal diol.
 They are a special case of amino alcohols.

 Classification according to amine precursor

+Hemiaminals form from the reaction of an amine and a ketone or aldehyde.
+The hemiaminal is sometimes isolable, but often they spontaneously dehydrate to give imines.

 Addition of ammonia

 The adducts formed by the addition of ammonia to aldehydes have long been studied.
-Compounds containing both a primary amino group and a hydroxyl group bonded to the same carbon atom are rare.
-They are invoked but rarely observed as intermediates in the reaction of ammonia and aldehydes and ketones.
-One example of this rare functionality is the adduct of ammonia and hexafluoroacetone, (CF3)2C(OH)NH2.
+Compounds containing both a primary amino group and a hydroxyl group bonded to the same carbon atom are rarely stable ("The hemiaminal [derived from primary amines] is, except in very special cases... not observed"), as they tend to dehydrate to form imines which polymerise to hexamethylenetetramine.
+A rare stable example is the adduct of ammonia and hexafluoroacetone, (CF3)2C(OH)NH2.

 The C-substituted derivatives are obtained by reaction of aldehydes and ammonia: